Looking for a business loan? You may be able to get additional funding from an unexpected source: Your life insurance policy.

 Collateral assignment of life insurance means taking out a loan by pledging your policy.
 When you do so, the lender becomes an assignee of your policy.
 Should you pass without repaying the lender, it would recover the borrowed amount from the death benefit.

-While it is possible to use any type of policy for collateral assignment, lenders usually prefer permanent life insurance.
+While it is possible to use any type of policy for collateral assignment, lenders usually prefer a whole life insurance policy.
 These plans accumulate financial value and, as a result, can assist the lender in recouping its money if you default but do not die.

-If you have more questions, reach out to a Dundas Life licensed insurance advisor today.
+If you have more questions, contact a Dundas Life licensed insurance advisor today.

-Who can use collateral assignment of a life insurance policy?
+Who can use the collateral assignment of a life insurance policy?

-In Canada, collateral assignments are most commonly used by business owners to qualify for a business loan.
-However, individuals can also benefit from offering life insurance policy as collateral for a loan.
-Since traditional secured loans have lower interest rates than unsecured debts, this decision might save you a significant amount of money in the long run.
+In Canada, business owners commonly use collateral assignments to qualify for a business loan.
+However, individuals can also benefit from offering a life insurance policy as collateral for a loan.
+Since traditional secured loans have lower interest rates than unsecured debts, this decision might save you significant money in the long run.

-Are there any restrictions on collateral assignment of a life insurance policy?
+Are there any restrictions on the collateral assignment of a life insurance policy?

-Collateral assignments may be subject to certain restrictions depending on the location and insurer.
+Depending on the location and insurer, collateral assignments may be subject to certain restrictions.
 Common restrictions are as follows:

 - Not all policies allow collateral assignments (So read the policy terms before applying for a loan).